k0rventen/smartcity/README.md

 ## Components overview

-Here is a quick diagramm showing every major component of the model :
+Here is a quick diagram showing every major component of the model :

 ![diagram](ressources/diagram.jpg)

+- Various sensors (temperature, humidity, noise, parking spots..) are connected to Arduinos equipped with LoRa antennas, that transmits to a nearby 4G LoRa gateway.
+- Data & management informations are uploaded to our Acklio server.
+- Actual sensor data is retrieved by an AWS instance for decoding/storage/visualisation.

 Each section below is describing one of those components.